ngaruko/cypress-demo/README.md

 # UI Automation Challenge

-UI Automation tests against TradeMe's job homepage (https://www.trademe.co.nz/a/jobs), using the cypress framework provided.
+UI Automation tests against TradeMe's job homepage (https://www.trademe.co.nz/a/jobs), using the cypress framework.

 ## Using the cypress Framework